 My Son Temples — Pronounced “Mi Sun,” this collection of ancient temples strikes an inspiring and sobering image about the passage of time.
 What once were temples rivaling Angkor Wat have been reclaimed by the jungle and partially destroyed by bombings in the Vietnam War.

 Mui Ne Sand Dunes — These white sand dunes are gorgeous at sunset!
 If you’re a fan of kiteboarding or sail-surfing, you’ll find ample opportunity to indulge on the nearby waves.
 Surfing down the dunes themselves is also an option, as there are often many children nearby ready and willing to rent plastic sand sleds to you for trips down the dunes.

-For more Bali travel resources & tips, visit these pages:
+For more Vietnam travel resources & tips, visit these pages: